Lamb board sets goal of 2% demand growth per year 29170Lamb board sets goal of 2% demand growth per year

 April 3, 2018

-“The future holds tremendous promise for our industry which produces a unique, flavorful, tender and nutritious protein that meets the changing needs and preferences of consumers,” says Jim Percival, Xenia, Ohio, ALB chairman.
-“Improving the quality and consistency of our products to ensuring consumers have a great eating experience every time, increasing our industry’s productivity and stabilizing our prices are all critical to the success of creating demand for American Lamb.”
+“The future holds tremendous promise for our industry, which produces a unique, flavorful, tender and nutritious protein that meets the changing needs and preferences of consumers,” ALB chairman Jim Percival said.
+“Improving the quality and consistency of our products, ensuring consumers have a great eating experience every time, increasing our industry’s productivity and stabilizing our prices are all critical to the success of creating demand for American lamb.”

-ALB is committed to Five Core Strategies outlined in the Long-Range Plan that aim to increase the demand for American Lamb.
+ALB is committed to five core strategies outlined in the long-range plan that aim to increase demand for American lamb.
+These are:

 Support industry efforts to increase domestic supplies of lamb.

 Collaborate and communicate with industry partners and stakeholders to expand efforts to address the first four strategies.

 “Using these core strategies, the ALB will create budgets and annual work plans to achieve the goals and initiatives set by the long-range plan.
 America’s lamb producers are excited about the work we’ll be doing over the next several years to increase the demand not just for lamb but, specifically, for American lamb,” Percival said.